Ann Li

 After feasibility/impact evaluation, I decided on Feature 1 to develop further– a chronological organization feature to clean up Liked Songs and provide new functionality.
 This solution services the broadest user scenarios while building upon a solid existing infrastructure.
 Timeline allows users to efficiently access recent discoveries, while providing the built-in framework to make revisiting old favorites delightful and intuitive.

 I wanted to introduce an option that was intuitive and efficient.
-I presented a series of preliminary iterations to users, exploring:
+I presented a series of preliminary iterations to 5 users for A/B testing, exploring three key considerations:

 1. The assigned prominence of the feature